ElectOMate/ElectOMate-Backend/README.md

-# ElectOMate-Ghana-Backend
+# ElectOMate-Backend

-This repository contains the backend code for the ElectOMate project in Ghana.
+This repository contains the backend code for the ElectOMate project.
 The backend is built using Python and provides various functionalities related to election data management and processing.

 ## Table of Contents